-Information regarding standards of acceptable behavior and conduct in the country(ies) of study is discussed at pre-departure and on-site orientations and in written pre-departure materials.
-Participants are expected to be familiar with, and abide by, standards of acceptable conduct and to understand that social behaviors acceptable in a U.S. academic setting might be highly objectionable abroad.
+Information regarding standards of acceptable behavior and conduct in the host country(ies) is discussed at pre-departure and on-site orientations and in written pre-departure materials.
+Participants are expected to be familiar with, and abide by, standards of acceptable conduct and to understand that social behaviors acceptable in a U.S. setting might be highly objectionable abroad.
 Behavior which violates those standards could harm the university's and/or program provider's relationship with host country(ies) and institution(s) as well as the participants' own health and personal safety.